Restrict Content Pro Review

 When it comes to email marketing services, then this is the area that lets RCP down the most I feel.
 As far as free add-ons go (included with all packages) then you’re limited to Mailchimp, Campaign Monitor and MailPoet, which isn’t a great selection at all.

 The higher tiers of membership include pro add-ons which provide a lot more choice, including Aweber, Convertkit, ActiveCampaign, and more advanced Mailchimp options.
 So that’s better, but if the only additional feature that you need is mailing list integration, it’s a hefty price jump just for that.

 Payment integrations are a different beast though, and here they offer a great selection, plus an API option which would allow you to essentially integrate with any other processor.
 Out of the box though it works with Stripe, PayPal, Braintree, Authorize.net and 2checkout.
 It also integrates with WooCommerce if you need additional payment integrations or are already using this for an ecommerce store.

-There are also some other interesting integration add-ons available, for example WooCommerce, AffiliateWP, WP Job Manager, Help Scout, bbPress.
+There are also a number of other integration add-ons available, for example AffiliateWP, WP Job Manager, Help Scout, bbPress.

-There are also multiple add-ons for integrating with it’s sister plugin Easy Digital Downloads, including access to a specific number of downloads and member discounts.
+And there are multiple add-ons for integrating with RCPs sister plugin Easy Digital Downloads, including access to a specific number of downloads and member discounts based on RCP memberships.

 Restrict Content Pro offers 4 different payment options.